 This course focuses on the tumultuous years between 1911-1949, when China developed into a modern nation-state.
-Topics include: the political struggles behind the formation of the Republic of China; the intellectual and cultural revolutions of the May Fourth period; the development of an
+Topics include: the political struggles behind the formation of the Republic of China; the intellectual and cultural revolutions of the May Fourth period; the development of an industrial economy; the rise of the Chinese Communist Party; the War of Resistance and civil war.

-General Education Requirement Fulfillment: Thinking Historically; Asia Cluster
+- General Education Requirement Fulfillment: Thinking Historically; Asia Cluster

+- Offering: Alternate springs

+- Instructor: McCaffrey